vidhanbhonsle/Messaging-IoT-Device-State-with-AWS-Python-and-Telnyx/README.md

 <summary><strong>Steps to follow</strong> (click to expand)</summary><p>

  1. Create AWS IoT Thing and download connection kit for Python
-    > You can find steps [here]()
+    * You can find steps [here](https://www.youtube.com/watch?v=6w9a6y_-T2o)

-    > Run following command
-     ``` shell
-    npx degit sveltejs/template YOUR_PROJECT_NAME
-    ```
-    degit is a project scaffolding tool to create skeleton.
-This will create a basic Svelte application code structure under the directory ‘YOUR_PROJET_NAME’.

- 2. Install Required Dependencies
+        * You need `root-CA.crt`, `THING_NAME.cert.pem` and `THING_NAME.private.key` from above

+ 2. Create Lambda function and connect with AWS IoT rules
-    > Please browse to YOUR_PROJECT_NAME directory and use the following command to install the required dependencies.
+    * Please browse to YOUR_PROJECT_NAME directory and use the following command to install the required dependencies.
      ``` shell
     npm install # or yarn install
     ```